Causal chiral 2-form electrodynamics: Summary and Outlook

 \section{Summary and Outlook}

-In this paper we have explored various features of the general Lorentz invariant theory of chiral two-form electrodynamics in a 6D Minkowski spacetime.
+We have explored various features of the general Lorentz invariant theory of chiral two-form electrodynamics in a 6D Minkowski spacetime.
 Our main aim has been to determine the conditions required for causal propagation of plane-wave perturbations of generic stationary homogeneous backgrounds, and we have addressed this issue mainly using the Hamiltonian formulation.
 This has the advantage that it is very close to the Hamiltonian formulation of 4D self-dual NLED, to which it reduces via a process of dimensional reduction/truncation.
-In both cases the general rotation invariant Hamiltonian density $\HH$ can be chosen to be a function of two independent rotation-invariants $(u,v)$ defined in terms of the fields (4D or 6D) for the same ``physical region'' in the $(u,v)$-plane.
-Any choice of $\HH(u,v)$ satisfying $\HH_u\HH_v=1$ defines a Lorentz invariant theory for both 4D NLED and 6D chiral 2-form electrodynamics \cite{Bandos:2020hgy}.
-This PDE can be solved in terms of a one-variable ``CH-function'' $\hh(\sigma)$, which (omitting one limiting case) parameterises the possible interacting Lorentz-invariant theories with the same degrees of freedom as the free theory \cite{Russo:2024ptw}.

-Although a wave solution of chiral 2-form electrodynamics has three polarisation modes, compared to two for a 4D NLED (self-dual or not), Lorentz invariance implies that two of the three have the same dispersion relation \cite{Bandos:2023yat} and these become the two dispersion relations of the corresponding 4D self-dual NLED after dimensional reduction/truncation.
+For both 4D and 6D the general rotation invariant Hamiltonian density $\HH$ can be chosen to be a function of two independent rotation-invariants $(u,v)$ defined in terms of the fields (4D or 6D) for the same ``physical region'' in the $(u,v)$-plane.
+Any choice of $\HH(u,v)$ satisfying $\HH_u\HH_v=1$ defines a Lorentz invariant theory for both 4D self-dual NLED and 6D chiral 2-form electrodynamics, implying a 4D/6D correspondence \cite{Bandos:2020hgy}.
+An apparent obstacle to this correspondence is that linearisation of the Hamiltonian field equations about an arbitrary stationary and homogeneous background solution yields a wave equation with plane wave solutions that have three independent polarisations for 6D but only two for 4D.
+This is resolved by the fact that only two of the three dispersion relations in 6D can differ, and these become the two dispersion relations of the corresponding 4D theory \cite{Bandos:2023yat}.

+This condition for $\HH(u,v)$ to define a Lorentz invariant theory can be solved in terms of a one-variable ``CH-function'' $\hh(\sigma)$, which (omitting one limiting case) parameterises the possible interacting Lorentz-invariant theories with the same degrees of freedom as the free theory \cite{Russo:2024ptw}, and this applies for both the 4D and 6D interpretations.
+The 4D/6D equivalence is now reduced to the statement that a single function $\hh$ determines both a 4D and an a 6D theory.
 Starting from the expressions found in \cite{Bandos:2023yat} for the two independent 6D dispersion relations, we have found causality conditions on $\hh$ by requiring causal propagation in static backgrounds.
-These are precisely the conditions that we found indirectly for self-dual NLED in \cite{Russo:2024ptw} by `translating' Lagrangian results of \cite{Russo:2024llm}.
-We have therefore confirmed those results and expanded their applicability to 6D chiral 2-form electrodynamics.
+They coincide with conditions that we previously deduced for self-dual NLED \cite{Russo:2024ptw} by `translating' Lagrangian results of \cite{Russo:2024llm}.